 Keep your food on the table and out of the dogs bowl - Most Turkeys are baked with spices and the skin.
 Spices can be toxic for our dogs.
 Turkey skin can cause pancreatitis.

 Careful with Cocktails: If your celebration includes adult holiday beverages, be sure to place your unattended alcohol to get to them.
 Ingesting this could make your pet weak, ill, or even cause a coma which could cause death from respiratory failure.

 Just Say No to Deserts for Dogs - Candy, deserts, and Chocolate can be harmful to dogs.
 Quite often candy includes xylitol, which is often found in gum or sugar free deserts.
 Xylitol is quite toxic for dogs and can be deadly if consumed.

-If you're planning a holiday party you'll want to plan ahead for your dogs to remain safe and secure.
+If you're planning a holiday party, you'll want to plan for your dogs to remain safe.

 Name Tags and Microchips - Always make sure your dog has an up to date ID Tag and Microchip.

 New Year’s Noises: Please remember that confetti strings can get lodged in a dog’s intestines, resulting in surgery.
 Noisy poppers can scare pets and hurt their ears.
 Remember that many pets are also scared of fireworks, so make sure you put them in a secure, escape-proof area as midnight approaches.